-Racing in Hong Kong provides punters with an interest in data analysis with a uniquely attractive medium from which to seek value.
+Racing in Hong Kong provides data-savvy, analytical punters with a uniquely attractive betting medium.

 This is because the horse population is — in relative terms — extremely small (and thus it is easy to keep track of all horses); the race conditions are remarkably uniform (there are effectively only three courses that stage regular racing); the volume of betting turnover is huge (making it easy to place large bets without affecting Tote odds); and there is a huge amount of accurate data provided free of charge by the racing authority (making it easy for modellers to access lots of high quality data for analyses).

-In time, I will use these ratings in tandem with a personally developed simulation modelling approach described elsewhere on this site — and see here and here for a couple of UK races that provide excellent case studies.
+In time, I will use these ratings in tandem with a personally developed simulation modelling approach similar to that described elsewhere on this site (see here and here for a couple of UK races that provide excellent case studies).

 The goal is of course to pinpoint value bets and profit from this information.